purplespider/silverstripe-basic-gallery-extension/README.md

 It allows images to be bulk uploaded, drag and drop reordering and captions added.

 Or use the following modules:
-* Basic Image Gallery Page - Uses this extension to provide Image Gallery Page and Image Gallery Holder page types.
+* [Basic Image Gallery Page](https://github.com/purplespider/silverstripe-basic-galleries) - Uses this extension to provide Image Gallery Page and Image Gallery Holder page types.
 * Basic Image Gallery Elemental Block - Uses this extension to provide an Image Gallery Elemental block.
+(COMING SOON)

 ## Maintainer Contact ##
  * James Cocker (ssmodulesgithub@pswd.biz)